Okay, so it's MI33 and also have numbers eight and nine standing by eight, nine, and ten.

 And nobody seems to understand that.

-You're not your son's not a rush baby.
+Your son's not a rush baby.

 You're a liberal Democrat.

-You want Paul getting you're trying to sabotage us.
+You want Paul getting on.

-In fact, Ron Paul has said, if I was a quote, Ron Paul has said, if I were an Iranian, I'd like to have a nuclear weapon, too.
+In fact, Ron Paul has said, if I was a quote, Ron Paul has said, if I were an Iranian, I'd like to have a nuclear weapon, too!

 Because you gain respect from them.

-But I do know that Ron Paul has suggested that uh we deserve it.
+Well, I don't know who's attacking Iran, but I do know that Ron Paul has suggested that we deserve it, the 9-11.

-We brought it on ourselves.
+We brought it on.

-We gotta understand it.
+We got to understand it.

 We're responsible for this stuff.